Dacia Spring Review 2025: Price, specs & boot space

 According to the WLTP cycle, the Dacia Spring can travel up to 140 miles on a full charge.
 That's not a particularly impressive number, particularly as it's a lab-obtained figure that doesn't reflect real-world driving very well.

-As such, even in optimal conditions, you might not get much over 100 miles with the battery fully topped up.
-Compare that to a Citroen e-C3, which has an official range of 199 miles, which should equate to comfortably over 150 miles in reality.
+That's still a lot less than you'll manage in a Citroen e-C3, though.
+It has an official range of 199 miles, which should equate to comfortably over 150 miles in reality.
 But then again, the Spring is, as we've already said, a lot cheaper.

 Being based on a car originally intended for emerging markets, it sadly isn't much of a surprise to see that the Dacia Spring has a poor Euro NCAP safety score.
 When tested in 2021, the car scored just one star, made up of a 49% score for adult occupants, 56% for child occupants and 32% for safety assistance features.
 It does poorly in terms of protecting any pedestrians unfortunate enough to get hit by it, with a 39% score for vulnerable road users.